Presented by Chimera Theatre

 The guidelines for the festival are simple, we are looking for work that is local, new, has a focus on innovation, and can fit into a festival repertory schedule.

 ii) New Work - The focus of the festival is on previously unproduced, original works of performing arts.
-Pieces that have been produced before and have undergone consider changes will be considered.
+Pieces that have been produced before and have undergone considerable changes will be considered.
 Works that have been workshopped or presented at readings or in education settings will be considered.

-iii) Focus on innovation - We are aiming to provide as much diversity in art to as diverse an audience as possible.
+iii) Focus on innovation - We are aiming to provide as much diversity in art to an as diverse an audience as possible.
 Because of this, we are looking for works of performing arts that focus on being innovative.
 What is innovative?
 Innovative art is a work that explores new ideas, methods of performance, creative ways of thinking, and original performance styles.
 Artistic risk, non-traditional work and forms, and progressive forms of storytelling are encouraged.
 If you are interested in exploring your artistic practise in new ways, Hydra Festival is the place for you.

 iv) Festival Repertory - We are looking for fully-produced shows, which are relatively “light” in their production requirements and can be performed in a tight festival repertory schedule (shows with big set installations or extraordinary technical needs may not be possible).
 The performances should be 30 to 75 minutes and cannot have an intermission.